State Patrol’s Super Bowl Sunday safety message

 Football fans should not let their fellow fans drive drunk

-- If you’re hosting a party, serve lots of food and have non-alcoholic beverages available.
+- If you’re hosting a party, serve food and have non-alcoholic beverages available.
 Take care of your guests, and don’t let them drive if they’re impaired.

 - Don’t serve any amount of alcohol to anyone under the age of 21.
 Wisconsin’s Absolute Sobriety Law prohibits drivers under age 21 from having any alcohol in their system while behind the wheel.